zeroibc/my-mac-os/README.md

 - I also try to completely bridge the gap between my mind maps and my mind with [this alfred workflow](https://github.com/nikitavoloboev/alfred-my-mind)

 #### 3. [Karabiner](https://pqrs.org/osx/karabiner/)
 - one of the applications I cannot live without, allows me to bind any key that I want.
-You can take a look at the config files I use for it [here](https://github.com/nikitavoloboev/dotfiles) alongside more information of how I use it in the description
+You can take a look at the config files I use for it [here](https://github.com/nikitavoloboev/dotfiles)
+- I go over how I use the app in detail [here](https://nikitavoloboev.gitbooks.io/knowledge/content/macOS/apps/karabiner/Karabiner.html)
 - Karabiner is the only reason I cannot upgrade my mac to Sierra as [Karabiner Elements](https://github.com/tekezo/Karabiner-Elements) still does not have the features I need

 #### 4. [2Do](http://www.2doapp.com/mac)